 - Unit count and bottle sizing to reduce clumping and abrasion

-In practice, packaging decisions can make the difference between a gummy that feels premium at month 12 and one that feels compromised at month 3.
+Packaging decisions can make the difference between a gummy that still feels premium at month 12 and one that feels compromised at month 3.

 The overlooked spec that matters: piece-weight variation

 Gummies are deposited and cured, and both steps can introduce variation.
 That variation matters because most gummy products require multiple units per serving.
-If piece weight drifts, the per-serving delivery drifts too-and that’s a quality and compliance concern, not just a cosmetic one.
+If piece weight drifts, so does the per-serving delivery—and that's a quality and compliance concern, not just a cosmetic one.

 Strong in-process controls typically include: